omidfarhang/omid.dev/content/posts/2010-08-14-how-to-install-lnk-update-kb2286198-on-windows-xp-sp2.en.md

 [<img title="KB2286198_Setup_Error" border="0" alt="KB2286198_Setup_Error" src="http://lh4.ggpht.com/_vaUVXcmC3OI/TGb4mUoEzKI/AAAAAAAACXM/p4WRvu3Z_UI/KB2286198_Setup_Error_thumb%5B3%5D.png?imgmax=800" width="445" height="143" />](http://lh3.ggpht.com/_vaUVXcmC3OI/TGb4j609W2I/AAAAAAAACXI/h5WdK0AZM70/s1600-h/KB2286198_Setup_Error%5B5%5D.png)

-&#8220;Setup has detected that the version of the Service Pack installed on your system is lower than what is necessary to apply this hotfix.
-At minimum, you must have Service Pack 2 installed.&#8221;
+“Setup has detected that the version of the Service Pack installed on your system is lower than what is necessary to apply this hotfix.
+At minimum, you must have Service Pack 2 installed.”

 This minimum requirement reminded us of some other software that required SP3… Grand Theft Auto IV.